Delinquent/Foreclosed Property Tax Division

 The General Property Tax Law was amended to change the procedures and time frame for the county treasurer to collect delinquent property taxes.
 If you would like a copy of the law, click here: Act 206 of 1893 as amended by Public Act 123 of 1999.

-After the Tax Search is purchased, payments on delinquent taxes owed - on years that have a delinquent status only - can be paid using credit card through the website.
+After the Tax Search is purchased, payments on delinquent taxes owed - can be paid using credit card through the website.
 A technology fee will apply.

 Foreclosed Property/Tax Sale

 Michigan is a property tax foreclosure state.
 In Ottawa County, if real property taxes returned delinquent on March 1 remain unpaid, they are forfeited to the Ottawa County Treasurer the following March 1.
 The property owner or other interested parties have one year to redeem the property by paying the forfeited delinquent taxes plus all penalties, interest and costs assessed.
 If not paid in full, the property is foreclosed on March 31 by Circuit Court action.
 By fee simple title, the property is owned by the foreclosing government unit, the Ottawa County Treasurer.